kata0510/Lily58/README.md

 | SK6812 Mini | 12 pcs | RGB led's for underglow ||
 | SK6812 Mini-E | 58 pcs |RGB led's for keycap backlight **(underglow led's must be soldered, because they are connected in series)** ||

+## Firmware:

+**Right now the Lily58L code is not merged into QMK Master.
+You can find the code [here](https://github.com/BenRoe/qmk_firmware/tree/Lily58L/keyboards/lily58l).**

+Clone/download the Lily58L firmware branch and execute the following in the `qmk_firmware` directory to write the default Lily58L keymap

+    qmk compile -kb lily58l -km default